-Before I delve into a step-by-step guide, I should first explain what Internet cookies are.
-Unfortunately, they aren't edible, but they are tiny packets of data that contain your information regarding your website's activity.
-Cookies, which are stored in a single text file, exist to help you access a site quicker and more efficiently.
+Before I delve into a step-by-step guide on how to clear the cache, I should first explain what internet cookies are.
+Unfortunately, they aren't edible, but they are tiny packets of data that contain your information regarding your activity on a website.
+Cookies, which are stored in a single text file, exist to help you access a site more quickly and efficiently.

 As for the content cookies store?
 The content varies from site to site, but cookies don't normally contain any personal information.
 If they do contain personal information, it's due to your input on a site's form.
 However, the information is coded in a certain way so that any third-party cannot obtain the information.